Delivery device options.

 a Needles are sold separately and may require a prescription in some states.

-b All Norditropin® products must be refrigerated prior to first use.
-Do not freeze.
-After initial use, Norditropin® pens can either be stored outside of the refrigerator (up to 77°F) for use within 3 weeks or in the refrigerator (between 36°F and 46°F) for use within 4 weeks.
+b All unused Norditropin® products must be refrigerated (36°F to 46°F) prior to first use.
+Do not freeze and avoid direct light.
+After first injection, Norditropin® pens can either be stored outside of the refrigerator (up to 77°F) for use within 3 weeks, or in the refrigerator (between 36°F and 46°F) for use within 4 weeks.

 c Based on the largest dose of the pen.